 Use your hazard lights if you cannot move for any reason, or if you are in a difficult or dangerous situation.
-Do not drive with them on unnecessarily.
+DO NOT drive with them on unnecessarily.

-Do not park your scooter where it would cause an obstruction and make it difficult for others to use the pavement or footpath, or where it might create an obstacle for those members of the public who are visually impaired.
+DO NOT park your scooter where it would cause an obstruction and make it difficult for others to use the pavement or footpath, or where it might create an obstacle for those members of the public who are visually impaired.

-When on the road, you must follow the same rules as other traffic –
+When on the road, you must follow the same rules as other traffic – The Highway Code.

 The Highway Code